 Before that I completed a masters degree in physics with first class honours in the Physics Department at the University of Auckland in 1991, specialising in applied accelerator physics.
 I did the initial exploratory work which eventually lead to the establishment there of a PIXE facility.
 PIXE (proton-induced X-ray emission) is used for trace element analysis using the idea that proton bombardment will cause materials to emit tell-tale X-rays and gamma rays.
 For this I was awarded the Seiichi Waki Prize in 1990 for best Auckland experimental physics masters thesis.
 I was also awarded Senior Prizes in Physics (1988) and Mathematics (1987).

 Prior to that I completed a bachelors degree majoring in mathematics at Auckland University in 1988.
 In the same year I held a vacation scholarship at the Australian National University in Canberra, contributing to all levels of the nuclear department's accelerator mass spectrometry programme, analysing soil samples for their chlorine-36 content.

-I have two books published by Springer: Explorations in Mathematical Physics: the Concepts Behind an Elegant Language and Microstates, Entropy and Quanta: An Introduction to Statistical Mechanics, along with some journal publications on relativity, and various DSTO-published reports on radar theory, orbital theory, the mathematics of rotation/orientation theory, information fusion, and geolocation, all available on the Internet.
+I have two books published by Springer: Explorations in Mathematical Physics: the Concepts Behind an Elegant Language and Microstates, Entropy and Quanta: An Introduction to Statistical Mechanics, along with some journal publications on quantum cosmology, special relativity, precise timing, and various DSTO-published reports on radar theory, orbital theory, GPS, precise timing, the mathematics of rotation/orientation theory, information fusion, and geolocation/target tracking.
+Most of these are available on the Internet.

 My ORCID is